 Typically, when Rachel and I go hiking, we ditch the tent for a lighter weight tarp setup.
-But, this past fall we wanted to try something new.
-So, lusting for a new sleeping setup, we wandered into the land of ultralight tents.
-Ultimately, we chose the 2 person Big Agnes Fly Creek Platinum and also got the separate footprint for added durability.
+But, lusting for a new sleeping setup, that would keep bugs at bay, we wandered into the world of ultralight tents with the Fly Creek Platinum HV2.
+And we also added the separate footprint for added durability.

 Big Agnes Fly Creek HV 2 Platinum Details